 – Leighton Wells, Founder and CEO, Pivot Summit

-Having spent the last seventeen years advocating for growth powered by creativity, we very much look forward to seeing you at the events, talks and installations city-wide this week, and are excited to putting our minds to the Greater Geelong of 2047.
+Having spent the last twenty years advocating for growth powered by strategically-led creativity, we very much look forward to seeing more in the coming year from the incredible people behind the events, talks, buildings, companies and installations that make this diverse community so unique.
+We can't wait to work with you all, to help build the Greater Geelong of 2047.